-You probably already know about some of the touristy things to do in Seattle, such as the Space Needle and Pike Place Market.
-My list of recommended places below includes the usual tourist favorites as well as a few excursions that take you away from downtown Seattle, and help you explore some of the amazing gems in this city’s surrounding areas.
+You probably already know about some of the best things to do and places to visit in Seattle, such as the Space Needle and Pike Place Market.
+But my list of recommended attractions below will take you to hidden gems off the beaten path, as well as exciting destinations within just a short drive from downtown.
+If you do not plan on renting a car, buses and tours are available for some of the more remote locations.

 Table of Contents